T-Goon/ProgrammingExersizes/Neural_Networks/CartPole/README.md

+# CartPole

-Use of deep Q reinforcement learning to train a neural network to play the cartpole game on openai gym.
+Use of deep Q reinforcement learning to train a neural network to play the CartPole game on OpenAI gym.